Welcome to Strong & Deadly Futures!

 Strong & Deadly Futures aims to

-- • Prevent the uptake of tobacco, alcohol, and cannabis use among young people.
+• Prevent the uptake of alcohol, tobacco, and cannabis use among young people.

-- • Foster safe attitudes towards alcohol and other drugs, promoting responsible decision-making.
+• Foster safe attitudes towards alcohol and other drugs, promoting responsible decision-making.

-- • Enhance psychological wellbeing and empower students to navigate challenges effectively.
+• Enhance psychological wellbeing and empower students to navigate challenges effectively.

 How was Strong & Deadly Futures Developed?

-Development of Strong & Deadly Futures was informed through consultations with Aboriginal/Torres Strait Islander and non-Indigenous students, teachers, Aboriginal health organisations, and Aboriginal and Torres Strait Islander community members.
-The pilot program was developed from 2017-2018 in partnership with 4 communities, and subsequently refined in 2021-2022 based on feedback from 23 communities across New South Wales, Queensland, and Western Australia.
+Program development was informed through consultations with Aboriginal, Torres Strait Islander and non-Indigenous students, educators, Aboriginal health organisations, and community members.
+The pilot program was developed and pilot tested in partnership with four school (2017-2019), and further refined based on feedback from 22 communities across New South Wales, Queensland, and Western Australia (2020-2024).
 To learn more about the development process of Strong & Deadly Futures, check out our Acknowledgments page and behind-the-scenes video.

 Does Strong & Deadly Futures improve wellbeing?